ARION

 Two multi-seat electric carts pulled up near the shuttle plane’s airlock and several people stepped out of them to await the passengers to disembark.
 Dressed for the occasion in shorts and matching short-sleeved gray shirts that were designed only to resemble the original wooly-pully mission sweaters, the mayor and his deputy mayor stood at the front of the welcome party that was comprised of four humans and two furmen.

 When the hatch opened and a ramp extended out from the belly of the plane to the ground below, standing at the top of it was a short, stocky man in his mid-thirties with short brown hair covered by a mission cap, and the five-o’clock shadow beginnings of a beard.
-He wore the standard mission uniform and immediately pushed the wool sleeves up to his elbows in the sudden tropical heat before he descended the steps.
+He wore the standard mission uniform and immediately pushed the wool sleeves up to his elbows in the unexpected tropical heat before he descended the steps.
 He sniffed at the new scents on the air and extended his hand to the black man who approached him.

 “Captain Samuel Hatteras, reporting for duty, your Honor,” he said with a genuine smile.
-“I know it’s been a few years, but feel free to call me Sam.
+“I know it’s been a few years, but feel free to call me Sam.”

 “Mayor Ken Robeson,” he said with a warm handshake.
 He turned to the person just behind him.
 “You should remember my wife and deputy mayor, Dr. Kathleen Ruston-Robeson.”